-Students desiring to be certified to teach political science/civics at the secondary level (grades 6-12)

-are required to major in social science (See Social Science major).
+Students desiring to be certified to teach political science/civics at the secondary level (grades 6-12) are required to major in Social Science (See Social Science major).
 Students must also complete the Teacher Certification Program in Secondary Education described in the education program.

-Course repeat policy for majors and minors in Political Science: A student who has received an unsatisfactory grade (below a "C") in a course that satisfies requirements within the major or minor may repeat that course one time only.
+Course repeat policy for Political Science majors and minors: A student who has earned an unsatisfactory grade (below a "C") in a course that satisfies requirements within the major or minor may repeat that course one time only.
 The course must be completed satisfactorily at Benedictine University.
 After three attempts (defined as enrollment beyond the add/drop date), a student will be denied further enrollment in a course within the major or minor.
-A student who has completed PLSC 399 Thesis Research and Writing and received letter grade may not repeat the course.
+A student who has completed PLSC 399 Thesis Research and Writing and earned a letter grade may not repeat the course.